Was It a Mistake to Broadcast Earth Coordinates on the Voyager Spacecraft?

 Where is the Voyager Now?

-Today, the Voyager 1 and 2 spacecraft probes still receive routine commands and return data to Earth.
-They are not expected to lose power until the 2020s.
+Today, the spacecraft probes receive routine commands and return data to Earth.
 Voyager 1 became the first spacecraft to enter interstellar space in 2012 and Voyager 2 is now traveling through the outer layers of our solar system.

 At their current speed of 10 kilometers per second, it will take roughly 40,000 years to go from one star to another.
 So chances of a sufficiently powerful radar being able to detect them seem unlikely.